Ramdhanoriya/CloudML-Serving/Problems-Solutions/text/SpamClassification/README.md

-# IRIS Tensorflow Example
+# SMS Spam-Ham classification

 - Tensorflow 1.4
 - Using new Dataset API for Input pipeline
-- Creating Serialized model (.pb) for tensorflow serving which can be deployed in cloud ml
+- Creating Serialized model (.pbtxt) for tensorflow serving which can be deployed in cloud ml
 - Local prediction using serialized file

 # Instructions